 Judge Finds There is Room at the Inn for Lesbian Couple in Hawaii

-April 16, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+April 16, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Yesterday a judge ruled that a Hawaii bed and breakfast that denied a lesbian couple a room violated the state’s public accommodations law.

 Hawaii’s public accommodations law prohibits businesses that provide lodging from discriminating on the basis of sexual orientation, race, color, ancestry, religion, disability, gender identity and gender expression.

 Diane Cervelli and Taeko Bufford sued the Aloha Bed & Breakfast for discrimination in 2011 after the owner refused to rent them a room in 2007.